The-Grid-Data/Data-Query-Templates/FetchFullDataOfLens/Roots/FetchAllDataById/doc.md

 Documentation:
-- Input: Root ID (integer type: String2)
+- Input: Root ID (string type: String2)
 - Output: Full data tree of the profile with the given ID.

 Important: